withdave/qlik-sense-variable-destroy/readme.md

 ## Known issues
 * You will not be able to delete variables from published apps (unless you've been modifying security rules)
 * Both script and user created variables will be deleted, but these will only be for those visible in the front end (i.e. not environmental variables)
+* Does not work in IE or Edge

 ## Notes
 * The bookmarklet was generated using an online tool: https://mrcoles.com/bookmarklet/